Safe, consistent, and easy exception handling

 IO action can throw an exception.

-Once again, this library deals with the status quo of runtime exceptions being ubiquitous, and gives the rule: you should consider the
+exceptions being ubiquitous, and gives the rule: you should

 There are attempts at alternative approaches here, such as unexceptionalio.
 Again, this library isn't making a value statement on one approach versus another, but rather trying to make today's runtime exceptions in Haskell better.